Updated on October 16, 2019 by Asher Fergusson

-What should I pack for my Europe trip?
+What should I bring on my Europe trip?

 My wife and I (pictured) have been to Europe 9 times over the past 10 years – we love it!!

 What to bring to Europe varies based on season, travel style, and region, but these items below will be useful on basically any trip.

 At the bottom, I also cover what to wear in Europe, what items NOT to bring to Europe, and some FAQs.

 What to Pack for Europe – 17 Essentials